+- 1. Open Composer and authenticate locally.

-- 1. Select the package source you want to build as a PKG from the Sources list in the sidebar. - Click the Build as PKG button in the toolbar.
+- 2. Select the package source you want to build as a PKG from the Sources list in the sidebar.

+- 3. In the toolbar, click Build as PKG 🎾 .

 Note: If the Build flat PKGs preference is enabled and the package source contains scripts that are not supported by flat PKGs, a dialog will appear.
 To disable this preference for this package only, click Build as non-flat PKG.
 To build a flat PKG that ignores unsupported scripts, click Build as flat PKG.
-For more information on which scripts are supported by flat PKGs, see "Adding Scripts".
+For more information on which scripts are supported by flat PKGs, see Adding Scripts to Package Sources.

-3. Select a location to save the package and click Save.
+4. Select a location to save the package and click Save.